ZhixueD/Streaming-data-pipeline-on-google-cloud-for-yelp-user-review-data/README.md

 1. Install python packages using VM instance
 2. Prepare data for publish in Google cloud storage, upload python file to GCS and create ad temp folder in GCS bucket
-4. Create a Pub/Sub topic
+3. Create a Pub/Sub topic
-5. Create and download the JSON key On your Service Account page
+4. Create and download the JSON key On your Service Account page
-6. Create Bigquery dataset and table with data type
+5. Create Bigquery dataset and table with data type
-7. Copy json key file, 2 python file from google cloud storage to VM storage
+6. Copy json key file, 2 python file from google cloud storage to VM storage
-8. Simulate users's review data and publish it the Pub/Sub topic
+7. Simulate users's review data and publish it the Pub/Sub topic
-9. Launch Dataflow Pipeline
+8. Launch Dataflow Pipeline
+9. Check dataflow console and Bigquery
+10. Tableau connect Bigquery for visulization in real time

 ## 1. Install python packages using VM instance
 In the Console, on the Navigation menu, click Compute Engine > VM instances.